-In April of 2013 Salt Lake City Launched it bike share program called GREENbike.
-The program started with 10 stations and 55 bicycles.
+In 2014 Salt Lake City, in partnership with the Chamber of Commerce continued it's downtown bike share program.
+The program started with 10 stations and 55 bicycles and by 2014 had doubled to 20 stations with great increase in ridership.
 Bikes can be checked out from one station and dropped off at any other station in the system on an hourly rate.
 The system allows people to make use of a bicycle in an urban setting without having to lock-up, store or maintain one.
 Located mostly in the downtown area, the GREENbike provides a connection between transit hubs and urban destinations.
 The interface between UTA and GREENbike is part of a toolkit for solving first and last mile connections with minimal contributions to congestion or pollution.